Skip to content

 Schema Authoring Guide

-This guide documents the conventions for authoring UCP JSON schemas, including required metadata fields and versioning strategy.
+This guide documents conventions for authoring UCP JSON schemas: metadata fields, the registry pattern, schema variants, and versioning.

 Schema Metadata Fields

-UCP schemas use a combination of standard JSON Schema fields and UCP-specific metadata:
+UCP schemas use standard JSON Schema fields plus UCP-specific metadata:

 Field Standard Purpose Required For